dani-dr06/RAGenerator/README.md

 ## Generating Knowledge Objects Using RAG with LangChain
-The main goal of this project is to create an "assistant" powered by Retrieval Augmented Generation (RAG) using LangChain, with the idea being that this can be used to generate useful, accurate, and concise information on any topic of interest.
+The goal behind this project was to create a framework, powered by Retrieval Augmented Generation (RAG), to automate the generation of useful, accurate, and concise markdown file objects relating to virtual tissue simulation (e.g., virtual tissue simulation packages, people, researchers).
+These markdown files will then be used for the creation of a static virtual tissue simulation website.
 This framework was based on previous work I did for a course, which is available [here](https://github.com/vamado09/IU-Virtual-Tissue-Simulation).